Umuzi-org/tech-department/content/topics/dotenv-module/_index.md

 npm install --save dotenv

 ```
-- Create a .env file and add your settings.
+- Create a .env file and add your configurations.

 ```
 //.env